Family Law

 A demand or request made of another person for property, money, or enforcement of a right provided by law.

-The "Consolidated Omnibus Budget Reconciliation Act (COBRA)" is a federal law giving you and your covered dependents the right to continue group health coverage after a divorce or loss of a job when your eligibility for employer-sponsored group medical and dental insurance is lost through loss of employment or through divorce.
-"COBRA" eligibility is usually for 18 or 36 months after the event.
-You are responsible for the cost of "COBRA".
+COBRA is a federal law giving you and your covered dependents the right to continue group health coverage through your ex-spouse's employer after a divorce when your eligibility for employer-sponsored group medical and dental insurance is lost through divorce.
+Your right to continue this insurance is limited, generally to between eighteen (18) and thirty-six (36) months, depending on various factors.
+You are responsible for the cost of insurance obtained using COBRA.
+You have a very short period of time after the divorce is final to apply for continuation of health insurance under COBRA.

 Comparative Market Analysis (CMA)

 Because realtors are not trained as real property appraisers, they cannot say what a piece of real property is worth.
 They can, however, set forth what that realtor believes a piece of real property should be listed and sold for.
-This opinion is set forth in a document known as a "Comparative Market Analysis", or "CMA".
-Generally can be completed quickly by the realtor and are generally done at no cost to the attorney or client.
+This opinion is set forth in a document known as a "Comparative Market Analysis," or "CMA."
+Generally these can be completed quickly by the realtor and are done at no cost to the client.

 Contempt of Court